LOADING ...

 that was of Sam McGee.

-There wasn't a in that land of death,
+wasn't a breath in that land of death,

-With a corpse half hid, that I get rid,
+With a corpse half hid, I couldn't get rid,

 of a promise given.